bermanboris/moonshot-ha/README.md

 > This repository contains source code of a microservice written in TypeScript and running
 > in Node.js environment.
 It uses Inversify.js for dependency inversion.
 Redis for storing
 > allowed hosts, and rate limited IP addresses.
 MongoDB for storing unstructured form data
 > submissions.
-Development is done using Docker and Docker Compose.
+Development is done using Docker Compose.

 ## Installation